codex-academy/spark-greet/readme.md

 sudo -u postgres psql;
 ```

-Grant the `coder` user access to the `my_products` database by running this command:
+Grant the `coder` user access to the `greeter` database by running this command:

 ```
 grant all privileges on database greeter to coder;